SAMUEL JONES

 Website allowing user to browse through images from NASA's official image APIs

-This project was developed in a 5 person group as part of CSC 4243 Interface Design.
+This project was developed in a 5 person group as part of LSU's CSC 4243 Interface Design class.
 The purpose of this project was to develop a good user interface for some software of our choosing by going through various rounds of user testing and using that feedback to iterate on the design.
 My role in this project was leading development of the front-end code for the home page and browsing, as well as managing the continous integration pipeline with GitHub flow version control strategy.

 Through the development process, users tested the software through series of interviews, surveys, and observations.
 This allowed us to witness users using the design and get their direct feedback to apply to the design iterations.
 For this project we chose to use NASA image APIs as a data source as that allowed us to not have to worry about developing a backend and focus more on the GUI itself.